-Our Core Values guide our business decisions and the culture of our workforce.
+Our Core Values — our S.P.I.R.I.T. — guide our business decisions and the culture of our workforce.
 These form the backbone and the heart of how we interact with our coworkers and how we serve our ratepayers.
 Our Core Values are:

-- Teamwork – A willingness to work together to achieve a common goal
+Teamwork – Always work together to achieve a common goal.
+Encourage collaboration.

 Standards of Behavior